 And then there is the end.
 They all came to it except those that disbelieved God's truth.
-Not one fell in the wilderness except by unbelief.
-Those that held fast the faith, they had their faults no doubt in other respects, but then they had the one essential excellency, "You are they that have continued with me."
-John wished fire to come down from heaven, and the disciples had their faults; but then they had the one cardinal excellency, that is, the faith of decision for Christ, and for the truth, so far as they then knew it, and for the truth altogether when the other branches and parts thereof were revealed unto them.
-Mark the end "You shall bring them in," not bring themselves in, "You shall bring them in, and plant them in the mountain of your inheritance, in the place, O Lord, which you have made for you to dwell in;" that points to heaven itself, "I go to prepare a place for you;" in the sanctuary O Lord, which your hands have established;" ah, shall I say, which the bleeding hands of the dear Surety has prepared?
+No one fell in the wilderness except by unbelief.
+Those that held fast the faith, they had their faults no doubt in other respects, but then they had the one essential excellency, "Ye are they that have continued with me."
+John wished fire to come down from heaven, and the disciples had their faults; but then they had the one cardinal excellency-that is, the faith of decision for Christ, and for the truth, so far as they then knew it, and for the truth altogether when the other branches and parts thereof were revealed unto them.
+Mark the end-"Thou shalt bring them in,"-not bring themselves in-"Thou shalt bring them in, and plant them in the mountain of thine inheritance, in the place, O Lord, which thou hast made for thee to dwell in;" that points to heaven itself,-"I go to prepare a place for you;"-"in the sanctuary, O

+Lord, which thy hands have established;"-ah, shall I say, which the bleeding hands of the dear Surety hath prepared?
 He entered with his own blood into the sanctuary of heaven, and has dedicated all heaven unto the saints.
 Then comes the eternity.
-"The Lord shall reign forever and ever."
+"The Lord shall reign for ever and ever."
 But, say you, he did not there.
 Why not?
-Well, there was no sacrifice there by which the Lord could in mercy reign forever.
-There was no righteousness in the Jews by which he could reign forever and ever; there was no perfection there by which he could reign forever and ever.
+Well, there was no sacrifice there by which the Lord could in mercy reign for ever.
+There was no righteousness in the Jews by which he could reign for ever and ever; there was no perfection there by which he could reign for ever and ever.
 And they even apostatized from the temporal righteousness and sacrifices which they had.
-But here, in Christ Jesus, is an eternal righteousness, by which grace eternally reigns; here is an eternal atonement, by which life is eternally sustained; here is eternal worth, by which glory must continue forever.
+But here, in Christ Jesus, is an eternal righteousness, by which grace eternally reigns; here is an eternal atonement, by which life is eternally sustained; here is eternal worth, by which glory must continue for ever.
 There is no failure.